intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch.md

 # BigDL-Nano PyTorch Overview

 BigDL-Nano can be used to accelerate PyTorch or PyTorch-Lightning applications on both training and inference workloads.
-The optimizations in BigDL-Nano are delivered through a extended version of PyTorch-Lightning `Trainer`.
-These optimizations are either enabled by default, or can be easily turned on by setting a parameter or calling a method.
+The optimizations in BigDL-Nano are delivered through an extended version of PyTorch-Lightning `Trainer`.
+These optimizations are either enabled by default or can be easily turned on by setting a parameter or calling a method.

 ## PyTorch Training